End of Life Law - Voluntary Assisted Dying -FAQs

 Learn more about eligibility criteria for VAD in your State at End of Life Law in Australia.

 A person will not be able to access VAD for dementia.
-This is because a person must have decision-making capacity to request VAD.
-A person with a neurodegenerative condition is not eligible for VAD unless their death is expected to occur within 12 months of the request.
+This is because a person must have decisionmaking capacity to request VAD.
+In the States, a person with a neurodegenerative condition is not eligible for VAD unless their death is expected to occur within 12 months of the request.
 A person whose dementia is so advanced that they are within 12 months of death will not have decision-making capacity.
+In the ACT, the person’s condition must be advanced, meaning they are approaching the end of their life.
+A person with advanced dementia is unlikely to have capacity to choose VAD.

 A person who is in the early stages of dementia and also has a terminal illness (e.g. cancer) may be eligible for VAD if they have decision-making capacity and meet the other eligibility criteria.